 It's purple, it can fly and it reminds us of when we were kids.
-You will understand immediately that we are talking about Spyro, unless you have lived a rather bizarre childhood.
-At gamescom I and Fraws we had the opportunity to experience the re-edition of the adventures of the little dragon, being able to try three levels in a demo made specifically for the fair.
-The title was also playable in the consumer area, where it was not possible to record the gameplay, and an endless row of players was waiting to get their hands on the Reignited Trilogy.
-You will find a few pieces of the title in the video of Fraws on the fair, so do not miss it!
+You will understand immediately that we are talking about Spyro, unless you had a rather bizarre childhood.
+At gamescom, Fraws and I had the opportunity to experience the re-edition of the dragon adventures first hand, being able to try three levels in a demo created specifically for the fair.
+The title was also playable in the consumer area, where however it was not possible to record the gameplay, and an endless row of players was waiting to get their hands on the Reignited Trilogy.
+You will find some excerpts of the title in the Fraws video about the fair, so don't miss it!

 Stone Hill, Idol Springs and Sunny Villa were the three levels chosen for the demo, each coming from a different chapter of the series and probably chosen for their simplicity.
 The first of the three required only to free the dragons, avoiding the charge of angry rams and shady magicians, while the second dragged us in the middle of a religious scandal: the statues of local idols had rebelled against their creators.
 The third, finally, put us to the test by asking us to drive away rhinoceroses-gladiators (rinotori?
 Gladiaceronti?) from an adorable town in ancient Roman style, inhabited by little lions.